 Funding is available for development of new online courses each academic year.
 All proposals are to be submitted to your dean.
 Project approval notification will occur after the application has been reviewed by the project funding committee.
-Visit the Curriculum Resource Center’s dashboard site for information regarding funding cycle dates.
+Visit the Curriculum Resource Center’s dashboard site for information regarding funding guidelines and cycle dates.

 Online course development funding is based upon:

 - Courses that are part of a fully online degree or certificate.

 - High student demand for new or expanded online offerings

 - District wide alignment of a general education discipline area.